Soughton Hall: The Bankes family

 William inherited Soughton Hall from his great uncle Sir William Wynne in 1815 at the age of 29.
 At this stage he owned no other property so he decided to make the house a showpiece.
 After touring Europe and the Middle East between 1812 and 1820 he commissioned Charles Barry a fellow traveller to redesign the existing Soughton Hall to reflect the style of the buildings he had seen on his travels.
 In 1834 on the death of his father he inherited Kingston Lacy and again he commissioned Charles Barry to make major alternations to this property.

 In 1841 William was involved in a scandal and was forced to live the rest of his life in exile.
 He transferred his property his brother George Bankes who inherited it in 1855 when William died.
 George died in 1856 and Soughton Hall was inherited by his younger brother Reverend Edward Bankes.

 Reverend Edward Bankes married twice and had seven children.
 Two of his daughters by his second marriage were Emma and Frederica who were twins.
 In 1869 when they were 22 years old they had their portrait painted by Henry Tanworth Wells who was a well-known English painter of that time.
 The painting is shown.
 They were born in 1847 in Bristol and lived part of their lives at Gloucester College, Oxford where their father was the rector.
 The family also had a villa at Weymouth where they frequently stayed.
 The girls were often mentioned in the social pages attending dances and balls in the area.
 For example, in 1866 they were at the Dorset Hunt Ball and in 1867 they were at a fancy dress ball in Bristol.
-In 1873 the twins were married and they had a double wedding at St Ann’s Church Radipole, Dorset.
-Frederica married Major John George Skene (later Colonel) of the 77th Regiment of Foot who two years later inherited his father’s estate called Lethenty in Scotland.
-Emma married her cousin Edward Alexander Cameron who was a civil engineer and the couple lived in a house called “The Towers” in Buxton.
+In 1873 the twins were married and they had a double wedding at St Ann's Church Radipole, Dorset.
+Frederica married Major John George Skene (later Colonel) of the 77th Regiment of Foot who two years later inherited his father's estate called Lethenty in Scotland.
+Emma married her cousin Edward Alexander Cameron who was a civil engineer and the couple lived in a house called “The Towers” in Buxton, Derbyshire.

 When Rev. Edward Bankes died in 1867 his son John Scott Bankes inherited Soughton Hall and made some alterations to the building.
 He employed John Douglas who refaced the house in red brick, and redesigned the façade.
 Bankes died in 1894 and his son Sir John Eldon Bankes who was a Judge of the High Court, became the owner of the Hall.
 He died in 1946 and his son Robert Wynne Bankes inherited the property.
 When his wife Mabel died in 1985 the property was sold, and it became a boutique hotel and event venue.